Louise Harnby | Crime Fiction and Thriller Editor

 Picture

-I’ve been blogging since 2011 and my blog is the single biggest driver of traffic to my website – around 36,000 page views per month.
-Given that 99% all of my clients come to me via Google and two online directories, having a strong web presence is the difference between being booked up six months in advance and being unemployed.
+I’ve been blogging since 2011 and my blog is the single biggest driver of traffic to my website – which averages 18,000 page views per month.
+Given that most of my clients come to me via Google, having a strong web presence is the difference between being booked up six months in advance and being unemployed.

-Those visitors end up on my blog for three reasons:
+Those visitors end up on my blog for four reasons:

-• They want to hire me because of the job I do (copyediting fiction books)
+• They want to hire me because of the job I do (editing fiction books)

 • They want to find out how to do the job I do

-• They’re already doing the job I do but are stuck
+• They’re already doing the job I do but need guidance

-This article doesn’t focus on the technical minutiae of whether to use Wordpress or Weebly, filling in metadata, writing great headlines, breaking up text with pictures, adding in calls to action, SEO keywords, paragraph length and so on and so forth.
+This article doesn’t focus on the technical minutiae of what platform to use, filling in metadata, writing great headlines, breaking up text with pictures, adding in calls to action, SEO keywords, paragraph length and so on.

 That’s not because all the micro stuff isn’t important, but because none of it will amount to anything if the macro issues aren’t in order.